mhoehle/hoehleatsu.github.io/_posts/2016-05-22-proofCalculation.md

 ##   n       Yn
 ## 1 5 6.457426
 {% endhighlight %}
-In other words, one should test for \\(n_{\text{stop}}=5\\) rounds.
+In other words, one should test after \\(n_{\text{stop}}=5\\) additional rounds.

 # Discussion

-Is any of the above useful?
+Is any of the above **useful**?
 Well, I have not heard about such approaches being used seriously in software engineering.
-The presented methods are more in the direction of  narrowing a complex problem down by assumptions in order to make the problem mathematically tractable.
-You may not agree with the assumptions as, e.g., Bolton (2010), yet, assumptions are a good way to get started.
-As long as they are made transparent.

-The point is that statisticians appear to be very good at enlightening others about the virtues of statistics (repeat your measurements, have a sample plan, pantomimic act visualizing the horror of p-values, etc.).
+The presented methods narrow down a complex problem down using assumptions in order to make the problem mathematically tractable.
+You may not agree with the assumptions as, e.g., Bolton (2010) -- yet, such assumptions are a good way to get started.
+The point is that statisticians appear to be very good at enlightening others about the **virtues of statistics** (repeat your measurements, have a sampling plan, pantomimic acts visualizing the horror of p-values).
 However, when it comes to our own analyses, we are surprisingly statistics-illiterate at times.

 ![]({{ site.url }}/figure/source/2016-05-21-proofCalculation/look_for_the_pattern-300px.png "Source: https://openclipart.org/detail/248382/dropping-numbers")